-We have limited resources and are currently focusing our efforts on developing AK002 for particular indications.
+We have limited resources and are currently focusing our efforts on developing antolimab (AK002) for particular indications.
 As a result, we may fail to capitalize on other product candidates or indications that may ultimately have proven to be more profitable.

-We are currently focusing our efforts on developing AK002 for EG, EGE, ISM, CU and SAC.
+We are currently focusing our efforts on a small number of indications.
 As a result, we may forego or delay pursuit of opportunities for other indications or with other product candidates that may have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial drugs or profitable market opportunities.
 Our spending on current and future research and development activities for specific indications may not yield any commercially viable drugs.
 If we do not accurately evaluate the commercial potential or target markets for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other strategic arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.